What are Dental Implants?

 - Permanent dental implants require a stronger jaw bone and more gum tissue than their removable counterparts.
 However, soft tissue replacement may be an option for those who want a permanent device.

-However, removable implants are great for those with multiple missing teeth, those who would struggle with cleaning permanent implants, or those who aren’t willing to spend more money than they need to on an implant.
+Most people choose a permanent dental implant because it acts just like any other tooth in the mouth.
+However, removable implants are great for those with multiple missing teeth, those who would struggle with cleaning permanent implants, or those who aren't willing to spend more money than they need to on an implant.
 Those who like the idea of removable dental implants may like and even qualify for a denture as an alternative.

 What should I consider when getting Dental Implants?